 Beyond just major weather events, the growing prominence of digital and intelligent equipment on the grid has created new opportunities for grid interruptions as well.
 With sensors, artificial intelligence, and other ‘smart’ equipment installed across the grid, data has become available to allow for better diagnostics on the grid, but it’s also opened new areas of potential vulnerability.
 Every ‘opening’ into the grid systems can be exploited by potential cyberattacks, and when the grid operators aren’t able to stay two steps ahead of the bad actors, reliability can be compromised.

-All told, customers may be understanding as to what is causing these reliability and resilience issues, but they do not have to simply accept it as necessity.
-A 99% success rate may be exceedingly successful for other industries, but given how much critical health, safety, and productivity is reliant on consistent power supply, a 1% interruption rate can sour the whole experience and drive customers to call for change.
+All told, customers may be understanding as to what is causing these reliability and resilience issues, but they do not have to simply accept it as a necessity.
+A 99% success rate may be exceedingly successful for other industries, but given how much critical health, safety, and productivity is reliant on consistent power supply, a 1% interruption rate is unacceptable and ultimately drives customers to call for change.

 Further, even for those Americans in remote or rural areas who are on the grid, the above-mentioned issues of reliability and modernization present outsized challenges for them compared with those living in more urban environments.
 The return on investment for new technologies (e.g., electric vehicle infrastructure, utility-scale renewable energy projects, new transmission assets, and more) are significantly less in rural areas because of how far removed they are from centralized generation and how many fewer customers are tapping into them.
 But that doesn’t mean these communities need or deserve the benefits of those new technologies any less.
 In fact, in rural communities where incomes are on average 25% lower than urban incomes, the potential benefits of grid upgrades would be even more beneficial to households who thus have higher energy burdens.
 But because the economics are harder to work out for these projects, these communities must wait longer to get these upgrades, if they get them at all.